 Save money by not buying unneeded supplies and equipment.

-Save time by not searching the Internet and trying to weed through a dozen opinions.
+Save time by not searching the Internet and trying to weed through a dozen opinions and outdated information.

 Enjoy time with your goats knowing what's normal and what needs attention.